UBC-LFS/lfs-lab-cert-tracker/README.md

 6. The "student" group should be allowed limited permissions TODO: Define these permissions
 7. The "principal\_investigator" group should be allowed limited permissions TODO: Define these permissions

 ### SAML
 - To login with SAML `http://<url>/accounts/login`

+### Without SAML

-- To login without using SAML head to `http://localhost:8000/my_login/` for Development
+- To login without using SAML head to `http://localhost:8000/my_login/` for local login and testing

 ### Media Files
 Create the directory `/srv/www/lfs-lab-cert-tracker` and ensure the Django process has read and write permissions